BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 7. Run `sudo yum install lvm2` to install the LMV2 package.
 Then `sudo lvmdiskscan` to check for available partitions.

-8. Use `pvcreate` to mark each of 3 disks as physical volumes to be used by LVM.
+8. Use `pvcreate` to mark each of the 3 disks as physical volumes to be used by LVM.

    Run
     - `sudo pvcreate /dev/xvdf1`